aquarium and pond answers, information, articles, resources

 It is sometimes believed by aquarists that the protozoan parasite Hexamita caused the skin erosions and therefore treatment is based on attempting to eradicate Hexamita by treatment with Metronidazole.

-This is where a half truth does come into play; Often there is a misunderstanding as stated above as to the root causes, however there is also a misunderstanding of what Metronidazole is effective against.
 In this article I will not go into detail about Metronidazole other to say that it IS effective against many bacterium and parasites, especially intestinally which can effect absorption of important minerals and vitamins, WHICH IS WHY Metronidazole has been effective even when the cause was misidentified.
-The bottom line is Metronidazole is both antibacterial AND antiprotozoal.
+The bottom line is Metronidazole is both anaerobic anti-bacterial AND anti-protozoal.

 Please read more about Metronidazole in this article:

-“How Aquarium Medications Work; antibiotics
+“How Aquarium Medications Work; Metronidazole

-Back to Hexamita flagellates, these protozoans main effect as to causing HITH appears to me more indirect as this flagellate protozoan absorbs many of the nutrients needed by the fish, in particular Thiamine and calcium, so removal of these parasites with Metronidazole is certainly worth while (assuming their presence), however this again is just half the problem as correcting nutrient problems is as important or possibly more important.
+Back to Hexamita flagellates, these protozoans main effect as to causing HITH appears to me more indirect as this flagellate protozoan absorbs many of the nutrients in the digestive tract needed by the fish, in particular Thiamine and calcium.

-Thiaminase (an enzyme that metabolizes or breaks down thiamine) is also considered a problem that may be a problem in fish afflicted with HITH.
 Thiaminase is introduced via feeding fish such as Goldfish/Fathead Minnows, or via bacteria.
 Thaimase breaks down thiamine, and thiamine is an important vitamin necessary for carbohydrate metabolism and normal neural activity.
-If "feeders" (goldfish sold for the purpose of feeding other fish) are fed as a large portion of your fish’s diet, it likely will develop a thiamine deficiency.

 Although many dry prepared foods contain fish flesh that also contains Thiaminase, however the process required to prepare a dry food/pellet likely destroys this enzyme.

 There is not conclusive proof that this is a cause of Hole in the Head as Thiamine derivatives and Thiamine dependent enzymes are present in all cells of an animal organisms body, thus a thiamine deficiency would seem to adversely affect all of the organ systems.
-However, the nervous system and the heart are particularly sensitive to thiamine deficiency, due to their high oxidative metabolism.
-This adds questions to this theory in my opinion.

 What is also not clear is why this is more of a problem with certain fish and as well, whether the lack of Thiamine is by itself a cause of HITH.
 Personally I have found that with gut loading of feeders, improved mineralization and Redox that HITH ceases to be a problem even when feeder goldfish are a major part of the diet.